 So what happens when the bank, title company, or court requests your original legal documents, and no one can find them?

 Many states follow the common law principle that when a deceased person’s estate documents cannot be found, the presumption is that they were intentionally destroyed or revoked by the grantor or testator.
-This is especially true if there is evidence that the deceased person had the documents in their possession before they died.
+This is especially true if there is evidence that the deceased person had the documents in their possession.
 However, that presumption can be overcome with clear and convincing evidence to the contrary.
-Such evidence might include testimony from the deceased person’s lawyer, family, or close friends.
+Such evidence might include testimony from the deceased’s lawyer, family, or close friends.
 Statements that might suggest recent changes that were made to the estate plan.
 In other cases, evidence of a recent fire or flood that destroyed the estate planning documents may be useful to rebut the presumption that the grantor or testator intended to revoke the trust or the will.

 What If Only a Copy Can Be Found?

 Many courts will accept a copy of the executed estate documents.
 In addition, if all interested parties agree that a photocopy of the documents is the correct version, the probate court will likely permit submission.
 But, if there are disagreements as to the validity of the photocopies, they will be rejected.
-If the copies are rejected and no originals are found, the state’s laws of intestacy will govern how the property is distributed.
-If the grantor or testator intended to disinherit certain family members, under the laws of intestacy this will be unlikely.
+If the copies are rejected and no originals are found, the state’s intestacy laws will govern how the property is distributed.
+This would be unlikely if the grantor or testator intended to disinherit certain family members under the laws of intestacy.
 One more reason to make sure the documents are available.

 Equally as important is making sure your executor, trustee, and agents know how and where to locate your documents.
 Making sure they know where to look can make probate more efficient.
-And in the case of a trust, make a public proceeding less likely.
+And in the case of a trust, it makes a public proceeding less likely.

 Safeguard Your Documents

-The bottom line is KEEP YOUR ESTATE DOCUMENTS IN A SAFE PLACE.
-Also, make sure those responsible to assist you know where to locate the documents.
-As a culture we are increasingly becoming more digitized.
-That said, keeping the originals safe is important.
-There is no better way to prove intent than presenting a signed, witnessed, and notarized original document or even a signed, witnessed, and notarized copy.
+The bottom line is to KEEP YOUR ESTATE DOCUMENTS IN A SAFE PLACE.
+Also, ensure those assisting you know where to locate the documents.
+As a culture, we are increasingly becoming more digitized.
+That said, keeping the originals safe is essential.
+There is no better way to prove intent than presenting a signed, witnessed, and notarized original document or a signed, witnessed, and notarized copy.
 Each state is different, so understanding your state’s laws is crucial.

 Don’t miss Francine’s Latest Blogs: